 In our guide, we’ve listed ‘from’ prices, these are the RRPs for the cheapest build option.
 In all cases, you can alter the components for a higher end creation.

-Ribble Endurance: endurance/race and electric
+Ribble Endurance: endurance, endurance race, steel and electric

 The basic AL uses double butted 6061 tubing and comes with a tapered fork steerer and oversized head tube along with a beefed up bottom bracket for control and power transfer.
 There’s some aero additions – in the carbon aero fork and truncated aerofoil down tube.
 Cable routing is internal and max tyre width is 28mm.